robinfriedli/aiode/README.md

 ##### 4.1.1 Navigate to your cloned project and go to `src/main/resources` and create the `settings-private.properties` from the example below and fill in the blanks.
 This file is included in gitignore to make sure you don't accidentally publish it.
 ##### 4.1.2 Adjust datasource properties and enter the database user and password, database setup will be discussed further in 4.2.1.
 ##### 4.1.3 To take advantage of the admin commands that can perform administrative actions, such as updating and restarting the bot, be sure to add your Discord user id to the `aiode.security.admin_users` property.
 To find your Discord user id, enable Developer Mode in the App Settings > Appearance.
 Then go to any guild, right click your user and click "Copy ID".
+##### 4.1.4 To supplement [filebroker.io](https://github.com/filebroker) integration, you may set up a bot account and paste the username and password below.
+This ensures that the bot has access to all posts shared with that bot account.
 ```properties
 ##########
 # tokens #